-In 2010 the founding members of our team began their research at the University of Oxford.
-They worked closely with the low vision community, undertaking research to understand how the brain manages visual information.
-They gained international recognition for their ground-breaking work and were invited to talk at prestigious events around the world.
+In 2010, our founding members began their research at the University of Oxford.
+Working closely with the low vision community, our researchers explored how the brain manages visual information and what we can do to amplify this capability among individuals with visual impairment.
+Our work gained international recognition, and we were invited to share what we’ve discovered at prestigious events across the world.

-In 2016 OXSIGHT was established to develop this knowledge into innovative solutions for sight degeneration that have a perfect balance of style, functionality and intuitive technology.
-Our success has meant our team has grown substantially but the aim that unites us all now, as it did when our research began, is to transform lives by putting people with visual impairment back in control of their vision.
+Building on our research at Oxford, we established OXSIGHT in 2016, with a goal to develop innovative solutions for sight degeneration that balance of style, functionality and intuitive technology.
+Since then, our team has grown into an organisation with a global presence, helping people with visual impairment take back in control of their vision.

-In the UK, we are building a network of clinics and regularly take part and run events across the country offering personal assessments and free demonstrations of our glasses to ensure the greatest accessibility to our leading vision technology for the people who could benefit from it the most.
+To reach as many people as we can, OXSIGHT builds a network of clinics and hold events across the UK.
+Our team offers personal assessments and free demonstrations of our glasses, bringing our technology to the people who would benefit from it the most.

 Watch the video to learn more about our visionary work.